tonybaltovski/husky-sphinx-tutorials/doc/HuskyFrontiers.rst

 .. warning::

-    The ``frontier_exploration`` package is no longer officially supported in ROS Melodic.
+    The ``frontier_exploration`` package is no longer officially supported in ROS Noetic.
 These instructions require building the package from source.
 Because the package is no longer officially supported support for any issues you encounter will be limited.